practicalli/spacemacs/editing/vim-style/speaking-evil.md

 ## Examples of speaking Evil (Vi)

-Practice speaking vim with these examples
+Practice speaking evil with these examples

 | Keybinding  | Description                                                           |
 |-------------|-----------------------------------------------------------------------|